SekaiCyber/osint-tool/README.md

 ## Improvement Ideas

 - **Add subdomain enumeration** - Extend the script to discover subdomains associated with the target domain using a wordlist
-- **Integrate threat intelligence feeds** - Cross reference the domain or IP against public threat intelligence sources like VirusTotal or AbuseIPDB
+- **Integrate threat intelligence feeds** - Cross reference the domain or IP against public threat intelligence sources
 - **Export results to a report** - Write all findings to a timestamped text or JSON file for documentation purposes
 - **Add SSL certificate analysis** - Retrieve and inspect the SSL certificate for the domain to check issuer, expiry and validity